MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 - New `qdk-chem` tool for converting legacy electronic structure problem serialization formats (e.g.: FCIDUMP) to [Broombridge](xref:todo)
 - New functions and operations in the [`Microsoft.Quantum.Synthesis` namespace](xref:microsoft.quantum.synthesis) for coherently applying classical oracles using transformation- and decomposition-based synthesis algorithms.
 - IQ# now allows arguments to the `%simulate`, `%estimate`, and other magic commands.
 See the [`%simulate` magic command reference](microsoft.quantum.iqsharp.magic-ref.simulate) for more details.
-- New phase display options in IQ#
+- New phase display options in IQ#.
+See the [`%config` magic command reference](xref:microsoft.quantum.iqsharp.magic-ref.config) for more details.
 - Updated conda package support for IQ# installation to support local installation to a conda environment
 - When using the simulator, qubits no longer need to be in a 0 state upon release and instead can be measured or in a 0 state
 - Bug fixes